AdobeDocs/experience-manager-64.de-DE/help/assets/install-config-3d.md

    1. Navigieren Sie zu `/libs/settings/dam/v3D/assetTypes/Dn`.
    1. Set the `Enabled` property to true.

-1. Validieren Sie die Konfiguration wie folgt:
+1. Validate the configuration by doing the following:

    1. Öffnen Sie AEM Assets.
-   1. In `logo_sphere.dn` den `test3d` Ordner hochladen.
-Die Datei befindet sich in `sample-3D-content/models`.
+   1. Upload `logo_sphere.dn` to the `test3d` folder.
+The file is located in `sample-3D-content/models`.

       Beachten Sie, dass `sample-3D-content.zip` zuvor zum Überprüfen der grundlegenden 3D-Funktionen heruntergeladen wurde.
    1. Return to the **[!UICONTROL Card View]** and observe the message banner shown on the uploaded asset.
-Das **[!UICONTROL Konvertierungsformat...]** Banner wird angezeigt, während der Konvertierungsprozess läuft.
+The **[!UICONTROL Converting Format...]** banner is displayed while the conversion process is in progress.
-   1. Nachdem die Verarbeitung abgeschlossen ist, öffnen Sie das Asset in der **[!UICONTROL Detail-Ansicht]** , um sicherzustellen, dass das konvertierte Asset korrekt angezeigt wird und die Navigationssteuerelemente des Viewers verwendet werden können.
+   1. After all processing is complete, open the asset in **[!UICONTROL Detail View]** to verify that the converted asset is displayed correctly and that the viewer&#39;s navigation controls are usable.

    ![image2018-11-2_15-51-19](assets/image2018-11-2_15-51-19.png)

-   Wenn nach 10-15 Minuten ein &quot;Verarbeitungsfehler&quot;auf dem DN-Asset in der **[!UICONTROL Card-Ansicht]** angezeigt wird, ist die Konvertierung fehlgeschlagen.
+   If a &quot;Processing Error&quot; is displayed on the Dn asset in the **[!UICONTROL Card View]** after 10-15 minutes, the conversion failed.

-   In diesem Fall können Sie die Konvertierung wie folgt beheben:
+   If such case, you can troubleshoot the conversion by doing the following:

    * Löschen Sie das Asset und laden Sie es dann erneut hoch.
    * Vergewissern Sie sich, dass Sie alle Konfigurationsparameter in der **[!UICONTROL CRXDE Lite]** korrekt eingestellt haben.